gardener/gardener/landscaper/pkg/controlplane/README.md

 # Prerequisites

-1) A kubeconfig for a Kubernetes cluster (`runtime` cluster) to run the Gardener Control Plane pods (Gardener Extension API server, Gardener Controller Manager, Gardener Scheduler, Gardener Admission Controller)
+1) A kubeconfig for a Kubernetes cluster (`runtime` cluster) to run the Gardener control plane pods (Gardener Extension API server, Gardener Controller Manager, Gardener Scheduler, Gardener Admission Controller)

 2) A kubeconfig for a Kubernetes cluster with a Kubernetes API server set up for API aggregation.
   - The Gardener API server extends this API server and serves the Gardener resource groups.